Hjh233/starter-hugo-research-group/content/publication/cooperative-catalysis-with-aldehydes-and-copper-development-and-application-in-aerobic-oxidative-c-h-amination-at-room-temperature/index.md

 abstract: A conceptually new cooperative catalytic system via a synergistic combination of aldehyde and copper catalysis has been established based on systemic mechanistic studies.
-This new cooperative catalysis has been successfully applied in the direct aerobic oxidative CH amination of azoles at room temperature, which was previously realized under harsh conditions.
+This new cooperative catalysis has been successfully applied in the direct aerobic oxidative C-H amination of azoles at room temperature, which was previously realized under harsh conditions.
-  Mechanistic studies including isotopic labeling experiments and kinetic isotope effect (KIE) experiments support a reaction pathway that involves formation of an aminal, hydrolysis of the aminal to generate the copper-amide species, subsequent CH amination and re-oxidation of copper(I) to copper(II) by oxygen.
-It not only provides an efficient method to realize the oxidative CH amination of benzoxazoles with free amines at room temperature, but also paves the way for establishing new CN bond formation reactions by using this efficient cooperative catalysis.
+  Mechanistic studies including isotopic labeling experiments and kinetic isotope effect (KIE) experiments support a reaction pathway that involves formation of an aminal, hydrolysis of the aminal to generate the copper-amide species, subsequent C-H amination and re-oxidation of copper(I) to copper(II) by oxygen.
+It not only provides an efficient method to realize the oxidative C-H amination of benzoxazoles with free amines at room temperature, but also paves the way for establishing new C-N bond formation reactions by using this efficient cooperative catalysis.
 draft: false
 featured: false